There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 Many people create their vision board, display it, but don’t have an active plan in place to reach their goals.
 To avoid this, choose one to two goals you’d like to work on first.
 Write them down.
 Be as specific as possible.

 Take a look at your vision board daily and check in on your progress.
 Also, be sure to map out next steps so you know exactly what to do when you revisit your goals.
+If you need motivation, doing this in conjunction with a bucket list challenge can push you to take action quicker.

 Here’s How to Make a Vision Board